MAS Information Technology Frequently Asked Questions (FAQs) for Industry Partners

 No, you must submit a new offer if your contract expired.

-Read Steps to Success: Make the Most of Your GSA Contract for more information on marketing your contract.
+Read Steps to Success: Make the Most of Your GSA Contract [PDF] for more information on marketing your contract.
 GSA offers training on marketing your contract.
 Check the GSA MAS Information Technology Training and Events webpage for the next available training.

 Download the SIP Software from the Vendor Support Center.
 The Vendor Support Center is your resource for keeping your contract compliant.
 There you will find detailed instructions on how to get on GSA Advantage!.